ayahack89/localhub/pull_request_template.md

 -  Commit messages are clear and descriptive
 -  Linked to relevant issues or discussions (if applicable)
 -  Security and privacy considerations have been addressed
--  Changes work correctly with Ngrok tunneling functionality
+-  Changes work correctly with Ngrok tunnelling functionality

 Thanks again for contributing to LocalHub.
-Let's make secure, self-hosted code collaboration better, one commit at a time.

-Thanks again for contributing to LocalHub.
-Let's make secure, self-hosted code collaboration better, one commit at a time.

-— The LocalHub TeamThanks again for contributing to LocalHub.
 Let's make secure, self-hosted code collaboration better, one commit at a time.